Ten hidden gems of Orkney

 A lovely 19th century mill located between Dounby and Evie which is free to visit.
+The exterior is pictured at the top of the page and the interior is pictured above.
 The Click Mill is a horizontal water mill influenced by Norse Mills and the name comes from the sound it made when in operation.

 4) Kirbister and Corrigal Farm Museum

 These farmhouse museums at either side of Dounby show are what life was like in the 19th century.
 Kirbister in particular shows that the idea of hearths placed in the middle of the room lasted from Skara Brae until modern times!
 Both museums are free.

 5) The Fishermens Huts, Marwick

 The Fishermen’s huts are at Marwick Bay, below Marwick Head and Kitchener’s Memorial.
 Park at the car park and walk south, away from Marwick Head.
 This coastal walk lasts for half a mile.
 The three historic fishermen’s huts stand above a lovely cove of round pebbles.